-Plans may elect to have prior authorization, concurrent review, retrospective review, referral management, appeals or discharge planning performed by another entity.
+BCBSMT may elect to have prior authorization, concurrent review, retrospective review, referral management, appeals, or discharge planning, performed by another entity.
 If any UM activities are delegated, the entity must meet the following criteria:

-- Comply with Plan Program Standards. - Comply with all federal/state laws, regulatory and accrediting agency standards that provide certification/accreditation of the UM program. - Allow oversight by UM personnel, including an annual assessment/audit. - Provide regular reports of review and quality improvement activity as required.
+- Comply with Plan Program standards. - Comply with all federal/state laws, regulatory and accrediting agency standards that provide certification/accreditation of the UM program. - Allow oversight by UM personnel, including an annual assessment/audit. - Provide regular reports of review and quality improvement activity as required.

-Note: Delegation of utilization review (UR) activities shall not relieve the Plan of full responsibility for compliance with Department of Insurance regulations for utilization review agents, including the conduct of those to whom UR has been delegated.
-Delegation of UM Program shall not relieve the Plan of full responsibility for compliance with accreditation standards and/or federal/state regulatory requirements.
+Note: Delegation of utilization review (UR) activities does not relieve BCBSMT of full responsibility for compliance with MT Commissioner of Securities and Insurance regulations for utilization review agents, including the conduct of those to whom UR has been delegated.
+Delegation of UM Program does not relieve BCBSMT of full responsibility for compliance with accreditation standards and/or federal/state regulatory requirements.